Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/No Capex Coffee Solutions for Fair Trade: Affordable Ethical Brewing

 Can I get fair trade beans in a managed coffee service?

 Yes—many providers, including Busy Bean Coffee, offer fair trade and organic beans as part of their monthly packages.
 Always confirm that the provider has a reliable supply chain for ethically sourced coffee.
-Ask about their direct trade relationships.
+Ask if they have direct trade relationships with cooperatives.
+Some providers allow you to choose from a selection of certified blends, ensuring you meet your sustainability goals.

 What are typical contract lengths?

 Most contracts range from 12 to 36 months.
 Some providers offer month‑to‑month after the initial term.
-Shorter contracts are better for flexibility, but longer terms may include lower monthly rates.
-Read the cancellation policy carefully.
+Shorter contracts are better for flexibility, but longer terms may include lower monthly rates or free upgrades.
+Always read the cancellation policy: look for a 30-day notice period and a reasonable exit fee.
+Avoid contracts exceeding 36 months.

 Is a no Capex solution cheaper than buying outright?

-Over the long term, buying may be cheaper if you keep equipment for 7–10 years.
-However, when you factor in repair costs, bean purchasing, and the time spent managing multiple vendors, a no Capex solution often provides better value—especially for businesses that want predictable expenses and zero hassle.
+Over the long term (7+ years), buying may be cheaper if you maintain equipment yourself.
+However, when you factor in repair costs, bean purchasing, and the time spent managing multiple vendors, a no Capex solution often provides better value for most businesses.
+It also provides predictable monthly accounting and zero obsolescence risk.

 Conclusion